Hakim3i/lora_prompts_generator/README.md

   return f"Updated {count} models in directory {copy_dir}."
   ```
 After modifying the script restart automatic1111 put all your lora files into automatic1111\extensions\sd-webui-additional-networks\models\Lora
-Go to the additional network tab select one lora and click on Copy Metadata.
+Go to the additional network tab select one lora (doesn't matter which it is) and click on Copy Metadata.
-Don't worry it will not mess your lora I have commented the code you don't need to change anything just click the button, after running you should have all the metadata json files generated feed it to the lora_tag_generator and you will have your output.
+Don't worry it will not mess your lora I have commented the code you don't need to change anything just click the button, after running you should have all the metadata json files generated, feed it to the lora_tag_generator and you will have your output.

-# Example
+# example
 I have my lora inside a folder called test sorakaLora_sorakaV1.safetensors.json

 ![image](https://user-images.githubusercontent.com/11870227/232308845-7e9ea08f-7eea-4b91-8004-f8521dadffea.png)

 The json was generated using the extension and the modified script the json file looks like this
 ```json
 {